manifold-lang/manifold-frontend/README.md

  - on the physical hardware, at **runtime**

-Certain operations, of course, can *only* be executed at a specific "time" -- For example, top level io ports may *only* be read at runtime.
-Referencing an external file in the compilation environment may only happen at compiletime.
+Certain operations, of course, can *only* be executed at a specific "time" -- for example, top level io ports may *only* be read at runtime.
+Likewise, certain operations can *only* be executed at compiletime, such as referencing an external file in the compilation environment.

-Manifold is designed so that you don't need to think about the difference between these two types of operations but may take control over them, if desired.
+Manifold is designed such that you do not need to think about the difference between these two types of operations but take fine control over them, if desired.

+### Explicit Compiletime vs Runtime

 ## Tuples